 Field-hunting tip

-Look in oxidized zones of molybdenum-bearing hydrothermal deposits and basalt cavities country — that is the host setting where powellite typically forms.
+Look in oxidized zones of molybdenum-bearing hydrothermal deposits and basalt cavities country, the host setting where powellite typically forms.
 If you start seeing molybdenite, calcite, apophyllite in float, you are in the right ground.
 Field specimens usually show a bipyramidal crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.